Want to Become a ‘Factory of the Future 4.0’? Don’t Go It Alone

 7 transformations for Factories of the Future

-Agoria and Sirris, trade associations for the technological industry in Belgium, are developing a methodology to identify Factories of the Future and eventually support companies to transform their manufacturing operations to join that league.
+Agoria and Sirris, trade associations for the technological industry in Belgium, are developing a methodology to identify Factories of the Future and eventually support companies in transforming their manufacturing operations to join that league.
 Last year, Agoria received a grant from the European Commission to roll out their methodology at the European level.
-Towards the end of 2018, a team of Agoria and Sirris auditors along with industrial specialists carried out an intensive assessment of Materialise, focusing particularly on the Manufacturing division and its additive manufacturing production unit.
+Towards the end of 2018, a team of Agoria and Sirris auditors, along with industrial specialists, carried out an intensive assessment of Materialise, focusing particularly on the Manufacturing division and its additive manufacturing production unit.

-7 transformations to become a Factory of the Future (left) and the Materialise team at the Factory of the Future 4.0 award ceremony
+7 transformations to become a Factory of the Future (right) and the Materialise team at the Factory of the Future 4.0 award ceremony (left)

 “If you want to be a Factory of the Future, you don’t work in a vacuum”

-Among the criteria where Materialise ranked particularly highly is networking and a collaborative approach (becoming a Networked Factory).
+Among the criteria where Materialise ranked particularly highly are networking and a collaborative approach (becoming a Networked Factory).

 “If you want to be a Factory of the Future, you don’t work in a vacuum.
 Materialise has always been outspoken in its support of co-creation and open solutions.
 This year we’re placing a major strategic focus on enabling interconnectivity, which I see as one of the biggest trends in 3D printing in 2019.
 This is what makes us Materialise: we’re not into just producing parts.
 We’re taking a holistic view of the ecosystem and the role our core competences can play in adding value to it, no matter whether the products in question are industrial or medical,” explains Bart Van der Schueren.

 In recent months, Materialise has announced strategic initiatives with major players both within the 3D printing industry and outside of it.
-A collaboration with leading 3D printing machine manufacturer Stratasys is enabling the hospitals to adopt point-of-care 3D printing.
+Collaborating with leading 3D printing machine manufacturer Stratasys enables hospitals to adopt point-of-care 3D printing.
 A partnership with chemical producer BASF focuses on promoting an open-market model in the industrial 3D printing arena.
 Taken together, these and other strategic partnerships highlight Materialise’s belief in collaboration as the key driver of innovation: and not the converse.

 “That same belief is why I would love to hear from companies who want to realize their own Factory of the Future.
 We’re there already: and we’re happy to share our expertise with partners to help realize a digital manufacturing future together,” concludes Bart.